luke396/assignment1-basics/problem.md

   20) id=10287, len=16 bytes, value=b' recommendations' (hex=207265636f6d6d656e646174696f6e73)
 ```

-Some longest tokens look strange, but the training data actually contains vocab like '---------------------------', so this is reasonable.
+Some of the longest tokens appear unusual, but the training data actually contains vocabulary like '---------------------------', making these results reasonable.

-(b) The tokenizers trained on TinyStories and OWT are different.
-The vocabularies and merges depend on the training data's specific patterns.
+(b) The tokenizers trained on TinyStories and OWT differ significantly.
+The vocabularies and merge operations depend on the specific patterns present in the training data.

 ## tokenizer